Boss Clarke wants 'stalled' Scots back into gear

 "It will be slightly different but still a big game.
 Yes, they will be fired up, they are a good team, they want to top the section and get promotion to the A group of the Nations League, but so do we."

-Scotland sit second, a point behind Ukraine, after a 3-0 loss away to the Republic of Ireland sandwiched between home and away wins over Armenia at the tail end of last season.
+Scotland sit second in Group B1, a point behind Ukraine, after a 3-0 loss away to the Republic of Ireland sandwiched between home and away wins over Armenia at the tail end of last season.

 "I am sure Ukraine will play to the same level, but what I'm looking for from our team is that we get back to the level that we can be and then we'll see what the result is," Clarke said.